| Application Status | ||

 Is the upcoming regulation good or bad?

-Right now, Albertans can already access a variety of offshore sportsbooks and betting apps through international licensing.
-Most of these sites are generally safe, but the catch is that if something goes wrong, bettors don’t have much recourse since these operators exist in a legal grey area.
+Currently, Albertans can access a variety of offshore sportsbooks and betting apps through international licensing.
+Most of these sites are generally safe, but the catch is that if something goes wrong, bettors don’t have much recourse, as these operators often exist in a legal gray area.

 That’s where a provincially run market, similar to what Ontario has, really makes a difference.
 Stronger safety standards, clearer rules, and real oversight mean bettors are actually protected, not left on their own if there’s a dispute.